 Complications of breast lift with prostheses are rare.
 Your specific risks will be assessed during your consultation.

 All surgical procedures carry some degree of risk.
 Some of the potential complications of all surgeries are:

 - Hematoma or seroma (accumulation of blood or fluid under the skin)

 - Hypertrophic or hyperpigmented scars

-- Unsatisfactory results that may require additional interventions
+- Unsatisfactory results which may require additional interventions

-You can help minimize certain risks by following the tips and instructions from Dr. Christophe Desouches, both before and after your surgery.
+You can help minimize some risks by following the tips and instructions from Dr Christophe Desouches, both before and after your surgery.